cherali/localization/docs/sc-localization.clientlocalization.get.md

 Promise&lt;[ITranslation](./sc-localization.itranslation.md)<!-- -->&lt;K&gt;&gt;

-- if calls with `no params`<!-- -->: returns existing translations base on locale.

-- if calls with `array of string`<!-- -->: if part exist get it from translation object then returns it, if not fetch the translation
+if part exist, get it from translation object then returns it, if not, fetches and return the translation